-We also shot some content for Brümate recently, and we were really impressed with their line of insulated cups.
+We also shot some content for Brümate a couple of years ago, and we were really impressed with their line of insulated cups.
 In the gift set pictured above, you can actually pour an entire bottle of wine in their winesulator, and it maintains the perfect temperature for 24+ hours.
 It’s also glass-free and perfect for travel!

 I also think that the Corkcicle Air would make for the perfect stocking stuffer.
 It’s less than $25, and it will instantly chill and aerate your wine!

 Shop the Wine Glassware & Chiller Gift Picks: